THE FOUNDERS’ INSTITUTE

 Jalena Warner

-Jalena Warner is a U.S. History teacher at Juab Junior High School in Nephi, Utah, focused on helping students see history as relevant to their lives.
-She emphasizes primary sources like the Declaration of Independence, the Constitution, and the Bill of Rights, encouraging students to think like historians by analyzing evidence and perspectives rather than memorizing facts.
-Her classroom features interactive projects, including rewriting historical documents in modern language, along with document-based activities and creative assessments that build critical thinking, civic awareness, and collaboration.
+Jalena Warner teaches U.S. History at Juab Junior High School in Nephi, Utah.
+She helps students see history as relevant to their lives by analyzing evidence and perspectives, translating historical documents into modern language, and completing creative assessments that build civic awareness.

 Heather Peterson